 Stanley’s power strip is one of the best on the job site.
 It’s built into a clamp that will clasp on to any stud, ladder, or anything applicable.
 If there’s a short cord you need to compensate for, this three outlet strip works well to fit awkward spaces or keeping an extension cord off the ground and out of the way.

 Any self-proclaimed DIY professional needs to have a high performance rotary tool kit in their arsenal.
 This one from Dremel features a powerful motor with adjustable speeds to improve precision and control on everything from sanding, cutting, and carving.

 The best complement to a DIY project is having your favorite tunes on hand.
-DeWalt’s bluetooth speaker is durable enough for the job site, making those long works days go by faster and projects even more enjoyable.
-The system provides up to 100 feet of range, so you can place it far away from any sense of danger.
+If you don’t like having noise canceling headphones around your head when you work, DeWalt’s bluetooth speaker is durable enough for the job site, making those long works days go by faster and projects even more enjoyable.
+The system provides up to 100 feet of range, so you can place it far away from danger.